Sa-Valentin/Target-Click-Project/README-english.md

 ---

 ## **How to Play**
-1. Click on the blocks (Targets) that appear randomly on the screen.
+1. Click on the random blocks (Targets) that appear on the screen.
-2. Avoid clicking outside the Target, as this will result in a time penalty.
+2. Avoid clicking outside the Target, as it will result in a loss of time.
-3. React quickly: Targets now disappear after a few seconds, penalizing the player if they are not clicked.
+3. React quickly: the Targets now disappear after a few seconds if not clicked, penalizing the player.
-4. For each Target successfully clicked, additional time is added to the timer.
+4. For every correct Target clicked, the timer gains additional time.

 ---

-## **What's New in the Current Version (v1.2.0)**
+## **What's New in the Current Version (v1.3.1)**
-The current version introduces significant changes to improve gameplay and enhance the overall fun:

-- **Timer Dynamics:** Targets now disappear after a few seconds if not clicked, penalizing the player and adding a layer of difficulty.
-- **Progressive Challenge:** More Targets can appear as the game progresses, challenging the player to react faster.
-- **Improved Buttons:** Basic buttons have been adjusted for smoother functionality, offering better interactivity and stability.
-- **New Difficulty Adjustments:** As the game progresses, Target sizes and penalties make the challenge more intense.
+The latest version brings new improvements and adjustments for an even more dynamic gaming experience:
+- **Styled Restart Button:**
+  Now, when time runs out, the restart button automatically appears with a refreshed design, making it easier to restart the game.
+- **Non-Selectable Elements:**
+  The title and on-screen information (time and combo) are no longer selectable by the mouse, eliminating the blue highlighting that occurred during gameplay.
+- **Time Bonus for Combo:**
+  As the combo grows, the player now receives time bonuses for each correct hit, making the gameplay more dynamic.
+- **General Challenge Progress Adjustment:**
+  Refinements in challenge progression make the game more balanced and challenging.

 ---

-## **Contributions**
+## Contributions
 Connect with me on [LinkedIn](https://www.linkedin.com/in/samuel-valentin-54762a293/).
-Feedback, suggestions, and contributions are welcome to further improve the Target Click game.
+I welcome tips, suggestions, and contributions to improve the project!

 # Credits

 This project uses icons provided by Flaticon.

-Pause icon by [Freepik](https://www.flaticon.com/authors/freepik) - Available on [Flaticon](https://www.flaticon.com/free-icon/pause_10279029?term=pause+button&page=1&position=35&origin=tag&related_id=10279029).
+Pause Icon by [Freepik](https://www.flaticon.com/br/autores/freepik) - Available on [Flaticon](https://www.flaticon.com/br/icone-gratis/pausa_10279029?term=bot%C3%A3o+de+pausa&page=1&position=35&origin=tag&related_id=10279029).

 License: [Flaticon License](https://www.flaticon.com/legal)